Austin MacPhee: Scotland

 Later in August 2021, MacPhee left his position with Northern Ireland to take an assistant coach position with the Scotland national team alongside his Aston Villa role.

 In September 2024, MacPhee announced that he had reluctantly resigned the international role because his father was ill and he wanted to focus on his job with Aston Villa.

 Portugal

 On 12 February 2025, MacPhee was announced as the assistant head coach of the Portugal national team, alongside his ongoing role at Aston Villa.
+Roberto Martínez and his backroom team, including MacPhee departed the Portugal job after their elimination from the 2026 FIFA World Cup.

+Chelsea

+In July 2026, MacPhee departed Aston Villa and joined fellow Premier League club Chelsea as set-piece coach after they activated his release clause.

 FIFA and UEFA

 MacPhee has previously held roles as a UEFA Technical Observer and a FIFA Coach Mentor with the China national team staff.

 AM Soccer Club

 MacPhee founded the charity AM Soccer Club, which provides football coaching to over 500 players.
 The organisation has had national acclaim winning the "Legacy Award" and producing up to 50 players for professional academies and the Scottish Performance Schools.
 The most notable graduate from the AM Soccer Club Curriculum was Louis Appéré, who was invited into the youth academy of Italian Serie A side Roma prior to signing with Dundee United.